 Formula Takes Longer to Digest

-In short, formula might be considered more filling than breastmilk- but only because it takes longer to digest and sits longer in their tummies, making them feel full for longer.
+In short, the formula might be considered more filling than breastmilk- but only because it tends to take longer to digest and sits longer in their tummies, making them feel full for longer.

 Other articles you may enjoy:

 - The Best Bottles for Breastfed Babies – An Unbiased Report